Sugunaravi/Manjula/README.md

 - Evaluated performance trade-offs between classical and quantum-safe algorithms to optimize latency and security in aviation-grade systems
 - Demonstrated system reliability through output validation and comparative analysis of encryption schemes

+# IoT- based weather monitoring device with predictive weather analysis (2023-2024)
+Tools:
+Hardware: NodeMCU,DTH11 sensor,Rain sensor,LCD and LDR sensor
+Software: Arduino IDE,Blynk

+Programming language: C

+- Uses sensors to measure temperature, humidity, and pressure
+- Sends data wirelessly to a cloud platform
+- Shows live readings on a dashboard or graph
+- Helps monitor weather in real time from anywhere
+- Easy to build, low-cost, and useful for remote areas